 MCHT manages Aldermere Farm and established Erickson Fields Preserve a few years ago and then extended their community trail, which starts at their Rt 90 trailhead, (across from the Camden Hills High School) to the sharp bend on Beech Hill Road.

 Beech Hill Preserve was established in 1990.
 The complete restoration of the historic hut at the summit, farm road, stone gates, and organic farm buildings were completed in 2019.
 Erickson Fields Preserve was a dairy farm until the 1980s and is now owned by Maine Coast Heritage Trust and includes an area dedicated to their youth farm programs as well as a 1.5+ mile trail loop with the connector trail up to Beech Hill Road.

 Feature your company's commitment to conservation or celebrate someone you love by naming a trail after your business, family or in memory of someone special.
 Your support will be recognized at the trailhead kiosk and will be noted in the Trail Guide on 'your' specific trail page.

 Support this program with an annual donation of $1,000 for a minimum of three years.

-Please contact our Development Director at (207) 236-7091 for information about which trails are available for adoption.
+Please contact us at (207) 236-7091 for information about which trails are available for adoption.

 Honor or remember family and friends while also sustaining our conservation work.
 For a one-time donation of $5,000 we will place a rustic stone bench, engraved with a short line of text, at a select location at one of our preserves.

 Available bench locations on our preserves throughout our service region are shown on the interactive map below.
 There are currently benches on Beech Hill, Bald Mountain, and Head of Tide Preserves.
-Please contact the Development Director at 236-7091 about a bench to honor or remember someone you love!
+Please contact us at 236-7091 about a bench to honor or remember someone you love!

 Tribute Bench Locations Interactive Map